marchdf/turbulence_postprocessing/README.md

 # Scripts for post-processing turbulence metrics

-Simple python to post-process turbulence metrics from 3D simulation data in computational fluid dynamics.
+Simple python scripts to post-process turbulence metrics from 3D simulation data in computational fluid dynamics.